kasra-hosseini/obspyDMT/README.rst

 1. Search for all available events based on the options specified by the user.
 2. Check the availability of the requested stations for each event.
 3. Start to retrieve the waveforms and/or stationXML/response files for each event and for all available stations. (default: waveforms, stationXML/response files and metadata will be retrieved.)
-4. Instrument correction to all saved waveforms based on the specified options.
+4. Applying instrument correction to all saved waveforms based on the specified options.

 Retrieving and processing could be done in **serial** or in **parallel**.